Ammar-nasr13/Dart-Tutorials/README.md

 4- **Null or Null Saftey**

 - By defualt , Datatypes are Non-nullable.

+**Null**

+- The reserved word null denotes an object that is the sole instance of this class.
+- The Null class is the only class which does not implement Object.
+- It is a compile-time error for a class to attempt to extend or implement Null.

+**Properties**

+- hashCode → int
+- runtimeType → Type

+**Methods**

+- toString() → String

+**Null Safety**

 -  Null Saftey is a set of operators that protect types from null values ​​and the errors they cause.
 -  dynamic variables accept null except object.